feldroop/genedex/ROADMAP.md

 - in the search, `lookup_tables::compute_lookup_idx_static_len` still seems to be one of the bottlenecks. this should be investigated further, maybe it can be optimized or it's a measuring error.
 - the batching of search queries could be improved.
-Currenty, it is not efficent if the queries have very different lengths or if many of them quickly get an empty interval, while other need ot be searched to the very end.
+Currenty, it is not efficent if the queries have very different lengths or if many of them quickly get an empty interval, while others need ot be searched to the very end.
 - more documentation tests

 ### Large topics, is the goal to eventually support